pc2/cp2k_submatrix_eval/evaluation/software/README.md

 * Lustre file system
 * CentOS 7.5.1804, kernel 3.10.0-693.2.2.el7.x86_64
 * 100 Gbit/s Omni-Path interconnect in fat-tree-topology

-* see also cpu_node.txt
+The output of the `collect_environment.sh` script can be found in `cpu_node.txt`.

 # Evaluated code

 The evaluation has been performed using a customized version of CP2K, including experimental features of the submatrix method that have not been included upstream yet.
-It is available at https://github.com/pc2/cp2k/tree/c7af285016b4d006bc0ff88bf8720f9b5529cb31 and is also linked into this repository as a submodule (`../cp2k`).
+It corresponds to revision c7af285016b4d006bc0ff88bf8720f9b5529cb31 in the provided cp2k repository.

 # Used compilers and libraries